mattrondel/D415/Glossary_and_Acronyms.md

 NFV converts network processes themselves into software applications, while SDN virtualizes the management of networks so you can gain features like application-based traffic prioritization.

-An** SDN** can be considered a series of networking entites such as switches, routers and firewalls that are deployed in a highly automated manner.
+** SDN** can be considered a series of networking entites such as switches, routers and firewalls that are deployed in a highly automated manner.

 **NFV** is the process of moving services like load balancing, firewalls an intrusion prevention systems away from dedicated hardware